doyubkim/fluid-engine-dev/README.md

 ## License

 Jet is under the MIT license.
 For more information, check out [LICENSE.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/LICENSE.md).
 Jet also utilizes other open source codes.
 Checkout [3RD_PARTY.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/3RD_PARTY.md) for more details.

+I am making my contributions/submissions to this project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.